gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She swallowed,
 her fatigue and hunger momentarily forgotten.
-There was a door in the bunker's side, a door as thick as her hand could spread wide, and it was open.
+There was a door in the bunker's side, a door as thick as her paw could spread wide, and it was open.

-Sindy took Maddy's hand.
+Sindy took Maddy's paw.
 "It looks scary,"
 she whispered.